 What Are The Responsibilities Of A Health Insurance Navigator?

 A healthcare navigator is responsible for helping individuals and families understand their health insurance options and navigate the enrollment process.
-Their responsibilities typically include:
+In addition, their responsibilities typically include:

 Educating Clients: